liviucotfas/ase-windows-applications-programming/README.md

 **Is it possible to convert the .md file to .pdf ?**

->A: You can use https://gitprint.com/ .
+>A: you can use https://gitprint.com/ .